abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ![Functor for morphisms](../10_functors/functor_morphisms_formal.svg)

-Note how the concepts of *homomorphism set* and of *underlying set* allowed us to "escape" to set theory when defining categorical concepts and define everything using functions.
+(Notice how the concepts of *homomorphism set* and of *underlying set* allowed us to "escape" to set theory when defining categorical concepts and define everything using functions.)

 Functor laws
 ---